CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Adding-and-Updating-Packages.md

 ## Update the Package Cache

-To work properly, `apt` relies on a local cache of the available packages.
-You must populate the cache initially, and then periodically update it with `-E apt-get update`:
+To work properly, `apt` relies on a local cache listing of the available packages.
+You must populate the cache initially, and then periodically update it with `sudo -E apt-get update`:

 ```
   cumulus@switch:~$ sudo -E apt-get update